AndrewVegter/web_project_1/README.md

   * Edge

 ### Possible changes:
-  * Adjusting the position of the rotating blue triangle because for whatever reason in the project 2 brief the position has seemingly shifted down with no explanation given.
+  * Adjusting the position of the rotating blue triangle because for whatever reason in the project 2 brief the position has seemingly shifted down with no explanation (or coordinates) given.
   * Adding a new section with some resources that I personally found useful or interesting.
 Such as [this video](https://www.youtube.com/watch?v=UBVV8pch1dM&t=1s&ab_channel=Veritasium).